-What makes The Fairmont Acapulco Princess hotel stand out from the crowd is precisely the fact that it's situated away from the crowds.
+What makes Princess Mundo Imperial hotel stand out from the crowd is precisely the fact that it's situated away from the crowds.
 Just ask the rich and famous that have been coming to the fifteen-story hotel since its doors opened in 1971.
 The hotel sprawls out over 480 acres of magnificent scenery on Revolcadero Beach, making it the perfect Mexican getaway in Guerrero.
 Where else can you check into lodgings in an open-air lobby surrounded by lilting water fountains, lush foliage, scented Bougainvillea and swaying palm trees, yet still be a mere twenty minutes from the hustle and bustle of downtown?

 Yet Princess Mundo Imperial is no shrinking violet.
 The Aztec pyramid-shaped hotel, which can be seen for miles, comprises three distinct Aztec-inspired buildings and underwent a $30 million refurbishment.
 It's also impossible to miss the hotel's claim to fame: two eighteen-hole championship golf courses.
 Turtle Dunes, a full-service golf and country club on the Princess Mundo Imperial property, is the championship golf course designed by golf architect Tripp Davis.
 The course showcases expansive water features and towering parota trees that frame the eighteen signature holes.
 The other course is The Pierre Mundo Imperial hotel's next door.
 The Pierre Mundo Imperial is a quaint, low-rise building, not as grandiose as the Princess Mundo Imperial, but both are synonymous with upscale accommodations and are situated in the Diamante district — an exclusive stretch of real estate on Mexico's Pacific coast.
 The district is part of a thriving new development area where many new hotels, apartments and condominium projects are springing up, including an astounding world class conference center and shopping center.